Shigetoshi Hasegawa (長谷川 滋利)

 - Final Game September 28, 2005

 He helped the Japanese national team to a Silver Medal in the 1990 Goodwill Games.
-A first-round draft pick of the Orix Blue Wave in 1990, Hasegawa went 12-9 with one save and a 3.55 ERA in 1991.
+A first-round draft pick of the Orix Blue Wave in 1990 NPB draft, Hasegawa went 12-9 with 1 save and a 3.55 ERA in 1991.
 He was named Pacific League Rookie of the Year.
-Orix pitching coach Jim Colborn taught Hasegawa to use the changeup frequently when most Japanese pitchers did not employ it.
+Orix pitching coach Jim Colborn taught Hasegawa to use the change-up frequently when most Japanese pitchers did not employ it.
 Hasegawa mixed it in with his fastball, slider and forkball.
 In 1992 he went 6-8 with 1 save and a 3.27 ERA then went 12-6, 2.71 in 1993 and finished fourth in ERA.
-In 1994 Hasegawa went 11-9 with one save and a 3.40 ERA, second behind only Hideki Irabu.
+In 1994 Hasegawa went 11-9 with 1 save and a 3.40 ERA, second behind only Hideki Irabu.
 His 3 shutouts were the highest mark in the league.

 Hasegawa failed to make the Angels as a starter in 1997 but he did join the club in the bullpen and he had a bounce-back season, going 3-7 with a 3.93 ERA (116 ERA+).
 Due to his role as a middle reliever, the Japanese media pressure was minimal.
 Shigetoshi had ERA+s from 116 to 150 in four of his five years with Anaheim.
 Troy Percival helped Hasegawa with weight training and his fastball improved from the mid-80s to 93 mph.
 He earned his first Major League win on April 15, 1997.